BlauGroup/RNMC_archived/README.md

 CC=gcc ./build.sh
 ```

+Note that the build script uses the `gsl-config` utility to find headers and libraries for GSL.
 If you are on a cluster and sqlite is not present, it can be built as follows:

 ```
 cd $HOME